 In year two you will complete up to 300 hours of coaching via the work based learning, which is managed through weekly tutorials and a mentoring system.
 The work based learning environment will depend on your career aspirations and could be in coaching, strength and conditioning, fitness testing or performance analysis.

 You will be assessed via a range of methods to ensure that you develop a number of different skills.
 Assessment methods include:

-Working with and studying under the coach education teams from the Welsh Rugby Union and the professional regions on a daily basis is what makes this coaching course unique.
-In the world of rugby, all professionals know each other!
-Shine here and the world will know about you.
-Many of our rugby graduates gain employment with the same organisation that they undertook their final year placement with.
+Working with and studying under the coach education teams from the Welsh Rugby Union and the professional regions is what makes this rugby coaching course unique.
+In the rugby world, all professionals know each other!
+Many of our graduates gain employment with the same organisation in which they undertake their final year placement.